Employers Face Increased Exposure to Employee Lawsuits

 An Employment Law Attorney Can Help Reduce Your Risks

-There are some things you can do to reduce your risk, knowing the trend toward employee lawsuits against employers.
+You can do some things to reduce your risk, such as knowing the trend toward employee lawsuits against employers.
 After all, even if an employee's claim has no merit, you're still left dealing with the potential legal and reputation costs.
 Your best starting point is hiring an experienced employment lawyer.
 And that attorney can be on-staff or from a local law firm.

 Here are other steps you can take to reduce your risks.